Orillusion/orillusion-web/docs/guide/getting_start/load_model.md

 // add to scene
 scene.addChild(data);
 ```
-You can refer [GLTF Introduction](/guide/resource/gltf) for more detail information.
+You can refer [GLTF Introduction](/guide/resource/gltf) for more detailed information.

 ## Example
 Here is a simple example of loading a model: